bwalzer4/NASA-Pale-Blue-Dot/README.md

 Our data visulization leveraged three primary data sources:
 1. [Environmental Protection Agency (EPA) Air Quality System Data](https://www.epa.gov/aqs): The Air Quality System (AQS) contains ambient air pollution data collected by EPA, state, local, and tribal air pollution control agencies from over thousands of monitors.
 2. [Moderate Resolution Imaging Spectroradiometer (MODIS) Active Fire Data Product](https://firms.modaps.eosdis.nasa.gov/active_fire/): The MODIS active fire product detects fires in 1-km pixels that are burning at the time of overpass under relatively cloud-free conditions using a contextual algorithm.
-3. [MODIS Burned Area Data Prodcut]: The MODIS Burned Area data product is a monthly, global gridded 500 meter (m) product containing per-pixel burned-area and quality information.
+3. [MODIS Burned Area Data Prodcut](https://lpdaac.usgs.gov/products/mcd64a1v061/): The MODIS Burned Area data product is a monthly, global gridded 500 meter (m) product containing per-pixel burned-area and quality information.

-We accessed EPA AQS data via the repository in the link provided, and the data is stored within this github repository [here](https://github.com/bwalzer4/NASA-Pale-Blue-Dot/tree/main/EPA%20Air%20Quality/AQI%20Data).
+We accessed EPA AQS data via the the repository which contains [pre-generated data files](https://aqs.epa.gov/aqsweb/airdata/download_files.html), and the CSV files are stored within this github repository [here](https://github.com/bwalzer4/NASA-Pale-Blue-Dot/tree/main/EPA%20Air%20Quality/AQI%20Data).
+The EPA AQS data ranges from 2000 - 2023 for every Core-Based Statistical Area (CBSA) un the United States.

+The MODIS Active Fire data product was accessed directly from the Fire Information for Resource Management System (FIRMS) website, which is linked above.
+The data covers 2000-2023 and covers the entire United States and Canada.

+The MODIS Burned Area data product was downloaded as Hierarchical Data Format (HDF) files from the University of Maryland sftp server.
+The files are too large to be hosted on a public Github repository, however details on accessing the Burned Area data prpduct can be found in Section 4 of the [Burned Area Product User’s Guide](https://modis-fire.umd.edu/files/MODIS_C61_BA_User_Guide_1.1.pdf).